10xs.aiOpen Beta

 • Third-party libraries or frameworks

-It governs how your team works, not what you build.
+It structures how your team works, not what you build.

 Where should I place the 10xs/ folder?▾

 Anywhere in your repository.
-The CLAUDE.md adapter uses relative paths to reference doctrine and architecture files.
+The CLAUDE.md adapter uses relative paths to reference standards and architecture files.

 • my-project/10xs/ — Repository root (recommended)